AI governance is entering a new phase.

 As AI systems become more complex, governance must evolve with them.

 The future of AI in finance will require more than accurate models.
+It will require accountable systems that can be supervised, tested, monitored, and trusted in real-world environments.

-Governance is not what holds AI back.
+Simran Singh’s message was clear: governance is not what holds AI back.

 It is what makes responsible scaling possible.